 - GDPR-proof make sure your software is managed by European data servers.
 So you won't have to worry about the GDPR.

-💡 Golden tip from Flex-Appeal: go for a total solution
+💡 Golden tip from Oneteam: go for a total solution

 It is important to find a tool that meets your microlearning requirements.
 But also try to think even further.
 Wouldn't it be great to find a tool that is a total solution for your non-desk employees?
 A tool that includes internal communication and onboarding in addition to microlearning?
 Look no further.
-Flex-Appeal is one such app.
+Oneteam is such an app.
 Learn more in this whitepaper.